bg-write/candyfloss-flask/README.md

 To view the API for Candyfloss's entire feed:

-1. Follow the previous "To run Candyfloss" steps.
+1. Compete the steps found in [Installing Dependencies](#install).
 2. Find and click the end of the local server URL.
 3. Type in "`/api`" to the end of the URL.
 4. Press enter.
-5. You'll now see the API.
+5. You'll now see the API!

 ### API for a Specific Publication

 To view the API for a specific publication:

-1. Follow the previous "To view the API for Candyfloss's entire feed" steps.
+1. Follow the previous "Overview of Candyfloss's API" steps.
 2. At the end of the URL, type in "`/PUBLICATION-NAME`" (i.e. "`/api/Pitchfork`").
 3. Press enter.
 4. You'll now see the API for your specific publication.